11 NCERT CBSE Political Science 2 Freedom

 MCQ Remember Freedom of Expression

-Which issue is considered to belong to the minimum area of 'non-interference'?
+Which concept is considered to belong to the minimum area of 'non-interference' and is a fundamental value?

 Answer

-The freedom of expression is considered one of the issues belonging to the minimum area of 'non-interference'.
+Freedom of expression is considered to belong to the minimum area of 'non-interference' and is a fundamental value.

 Explanation

-The text says, 'One of the issues that is considered to belong to the minimum area of ‘non-interference’ is the freedom of expression.'
+The text explicitly states, 'One of the issues that is considered to belong to the minimum area of ‘non-interference’ is the freedom of expression.
+J.S.Mill set out good reasons why freedom of expression should not be restricted.'

-According to J.S.
-Mill, what is one reason why freedom of expression should not be restricted, even for 'false' ideas?
+According to John Stuart Mill, why should freedom of expression be protected even for ideas that appear 'false'?

-B No idea is completely false and may contain an element of truth.
+B Because no idea is completely false and may contain an element of truth.

 Answer

-Mill argues that no idea is completely false; what appears false may contain an element of truth, which would be lost if banned.
+Mill argued that no idea is completely false and what appears false may contain an element of truth that would be lost if banned.

 Explanation